valkey-io/valkey-py/docs/advanced_features.rst

    >>> r.transaction(client_side_incr, 'OUR-SEQUENCE-KEY')
    [True]

-Be sure to call pipe.multi() in the callable passed to Redis.transaction prior to any write commands.
+Be sure to call pipe.multi() in the callable passed to Valkey.transaction prior to any write commands.

 Pipelines in clusters
 ~~~~~~~~~~~~~~~~~~~~~

-ClusterPipeline is a subclass of RedisCluster that provides support for
+ClusterPipeline is a subclass of ValkeyCluster that provides support for
-Redis pipelines in cluster mode.
+Valkey pipelines in cluster mode.
 When calling the execute() command, all
 the commands are grouped by the node on which they will be executed, and
 are then executed by the respective nodes in parallel.
 The pipeline
 instance will wait for all the nodes to respond before returning the
 result to the caller.
 Command responses are returned as a list sorted in
 the same order in which they were sent.
 Pipelines can be used to
-dramatically increase the throughput of Redis Cluster by significantly
+dramatically increase the throughput of Valkey Cluster by significantly
 reducing the number of network round trips between the client and
 the server.